Sacha-Gonzalez-DeMuer/Project-Sentinel/README.md

 # Sentinel

-Developed with Unreal Engine 5
+Experiment for research into central coordinating entities / game directors in Unreal Engine 5.